Derek Robinson (trade unionist): After British Leyland

 Robinson subsequently applied for several engineering jobs and for a position as an organiser for the AEU in the Midlands, but these were rejected.
-He became a sales representative for the Morning Star newspaper, worked as a tutor in trade union studies during the 1980s and 1990s, and was national chair of the Communist Party of Britain for a period in the 1990s.
+He became a sales representative for the Morning Star newspaper, worked as a tutor in trade union studies at Bilston College, Wolverhampton during the 1980s and 1990s, and was national chair of the Communist Party of Britain for a period in the 1990s.
+He was survived by a daughter, Stephanie, and step-children from his relationship with Phyllis Davis.